mongodb/docs/mongodb/source/utilities/mongoexport.rst

 .. option:: --directoryperdb

-   The ``--directoryperdb`` controls the output of ``mongoexport`` so that the contents of only one database is located in a directory.
-Use only in conjunction with the :command:`mongoexport --dbpath`` option.
+   Use the :option:`--directoryperdb` in conjunction with the corresponding option to :option:`mongod`, which allows :option:`mongoexport` to operate when MongoDB is configured to use an on-disk stores where each database is located in a distinct directory.
+This option is only relevant when specifying the :option:`--dbpath` option.

 .. option:: --journal

-   Enables journaling for all ``mongoexport`` operations.
+   Allows :option:`mongoexport` operations to access the durability :term:`journal <journaling>` to ensure that the export is in a consistent state.
+This option is only relevant when specifying the :option:`--dbpath` option.

 .. option:: --db [db], -d [db]

    Use the ``--db`` option to specify a database for ``mongoexport`` to export data from.
 If you do not specify a DB, all databases in this instance will be exported.
 Use this option to create a copy of a smaller subset of your data.

 TODO factcheck